neuronsimulator/nrn/ballandstick5.rst

     mpiexec -n 1 python parrun.py

-You will notice that it made two output files. :file:`out.spk` is a tab-delimited list of spike times and gids. :file:`sorted_out.spk` is equivalent.
+You will notice that it made an output files: :file:`out.spk` is a tab-delimited list of unsorted spike times and gids.
 Now let's try with 3 processors.

 .. code-block:: none

     mpiexec -n 3 python parrun.py

-In this case, we have 3 processors.
-It is likely that each process writes to :file:`out.spk` out of order.
-In this case, :file:`out.spk` is sorted by spike times and then gid and the result is placed in :file:`sorted_out.spk`.

 This concludes this series on ball-and-stick models.